huffypiet/implicit-vs-explicit-css-html/cl4psod4r00zon1nvhf2458s7.md

 </html>
 ```

-This `<div>` is just an example and I know theres a ton of other HTML Elements with bond to `IMF`s, you can research and update this article, I invite you to edit this article with your findings too.
-I shall make a repo available at https://github.com/huffypiet/implicit-vs-explicit-css-html, please kindly fork and PR, as you find anything to update this article.
+This `<div>` is just an example and I know there are a ton of other HTML Elements with bond to `IMFs`, you can research and update this article, I invite you to edit this article with your findings too.
+I shall make a repo available at https://github.com/huffypiet/implicit-vs-explicit-css-html, please kindly fork and PR if you find anything to update this article.
 Thanks.

 #### Conclusion:

 Waiting for that perfect day has instead turned out to be a mirage, I was rather not reaching, any sooner, no matter how long I waited or stayed not trying hard enough to make the change.

 If I were to stay the same, not changing from my old habits constantly and not finding a good rhythm to dance my way to Freedom, Freedom of expression through code, Freedom of association, and the Freedom to be Badass :D by often taking into account all of you, in the  ***Coding, Programming, Tech Community***, at large, and sharing with a whole lot of you, then the mission might turn out to become a great omission.